-Speaking Examination Summary Form
+(c) Speaking Examination Summary Form

-Enter marks in detail for each candidate on this document.
-Instructions for its completion are on the reverse of the form.
-Please check all mark additions.
-The Speaking Examination Summary Form must show the breakdown of marks for all the candidates, not just those included in the sample.
+This is a document on which marks for each candidate are to be entered in detail.
+Instructions for its completion are found on the reverse of the form.
+The form must be submitted together with the recorded sample and the middle MS1 copy (or printout of marks submitted electronically).

+Please be careful to check all mark additions.
+The Speaking Examination Summary Form must show the breakdown of marks for all the candidates, not just those selected for the sample.
 Please put an asterisk () against the names of candidates whose speaking tests have been submitted on the CD.
-You should keep a copy of the recorded sample in case of loss or damage to the original.
-If the sample sent to Cambridge is inaudible or faulty in any way, you may be asked to provide a replacement.
+The candidates' names should appear in the same order on both the summary form and the MS1.